clausreinke/typescript-tools/README.md

   See top of file `ftplugin/typescript_tss.vim` for configuration options.

   In practice, you'll use `:TSSstarthere`, `:TSSend`, `:TSSreload`, `TSStype`, `TSSdef*`, as well as CTRL-X CTRL-O for insert mode completion.
+Also try the project (file) navigation commands.
 Sometimes, calling `:TSSshowErrors` directly can give enough error information for the current file -- eventually, you'll probably have to call `:TSSreload` to account for changes in dependencies.

+  (TODO: vim plugin demo)

 ### Vim plugin usage tips